tristanseifert/TBMInspectorView/README.markdown

 ```

 ## Deployment
-Supports 10.6+, not tested in Autolayout environment yet
+Supports 10.6+; only tested on 10.11, but has limited Autolayout support.

 ## License
 MIT